 Does Similac cause NEC?

 Many scientific studies have shown that preterm babies that ingest cow’s milk-based formulas like Similac and Enfamil are more likely to develop NEC.
-Most commonly NEC occurs in infants who are between two and six weeks old.
+Most commonly, NEC occurs in infants between two and six weeks old.
 The fatality rate for NEC can be up to 50%, according to a 2021 study.
-One of the first studies to make this link between cow’s milk-based formula and NEC was a 1990 study which showed that premature babies who were fed formula were 10 times more likely to develop NEC.
+One of the first studies to make this link between cow’s milk-based formula and NEC was a 1990 study showing that premature babies fed formula were ten times more likely to develop NEC.
 According to the study, “exclusive formula feeding could account for an estimated 500 extra cases of necrotizing enterocolitis each year.
 About 100 of these infants would die.”

-Should I contact an attorney about a lawsuit?
+Should I contact an attorney about a baby formula lawsuit?